Squiblydoo/metallurgy/README.md

 # metallurgy
-This repository consists of recipies to be used with Binary Refinery.
+This repository consists of recipies to be used with [Binary Refinery.](https://github.com/binref/refinery).